-Investment firm licensees must instruct their external auditors to produce the report referred to in Paragraph FC-3.3.1 (d).
+Investment firm licensees must instruct their appointed firm to produce the report referred to in Paragraph FC-3.3.1 (d).
 The report must be submitted to the CBB by the 30th of April of the following year.
 The findings of this review must be received and acted upon by the licensee.

-FC-3.3.6 The external auditors may rely upon work performed by the licensee's internal audit function, as part of their procedures for producing the report referred to in
+The appointed firm may rely upon work performed by the licensee's internal audit function, as part of their procedures for producing the report referred to in Paragraph FC-3.3.5.

-Paragraph FC-3.3.5.

-FC-3.3.7 The four reports referred to in Paragraph FC-3.3.1 must be submitted to the Director, Compliance Directorate of the CBB by the 30th of April of each year.
+The four reports referred to in Paragraph FC-3.3.1 must be submitted to the Director, Compliance Directorate of the CBB by the 30th of April of each year.